greiginsydney/Intervalometerator/docs/bench-testing.md

 * (optional) You have an HDMI monitor plugged into the Pi
 * PCB links/jumpers are:
     * J1 - the lower two pins are linked
-    * J2 - the top two and lower two pins are linked
+    * J2 - the top two pins are linked, and the lower two pins are linked
     * MC - these pins are linked
     * Reed - there is no jumper on the Reed terminals, or any connected switch is open-circuit
-    * J3 & J4 - each has diagonal link placement, e.g. on one the upper pins are connected, and on the other the lower two pins are connected.
+    * J3 & J4 - each has diagonal link placement, e.g. on one the upper two pins are connected, and on the other the lower two pins are connected.

 ## Power-on